You are hereHigh School

 *Design your own program

-*There are on-line classes that one can do at their own pace
+*There are on-line classes that one can do at his/her own pace

 *Responsibility for one’s own learning